Peer Student Guides

 After the VPO, PSGs continued to join in various virtual sessions about life as a college student, led by KGSP staff, on such topics as budgeting, virtual learning, using a university’s academic support offices, time management, US culture, roommate best practices, and connecting with their campus community.
 The most interactive post-VPO sessions, however, were the recurring PSG-hosted game nights, which provided new students with fun and informal activities to further develop relationships with their peers—and which many PSGs admitted were their favorite aspect of the role!

 To support them in their role, the KGSP created a specialized PSG developmental course that included a communications certificate, strength-based development assessments, and a comprehensive training session with KGSP staff.
-This not only provided PSGs themselves with a valuable new leadership skillset, but ensured that they had the necessary tools to foster community and engagement with new students—who in turn saw a tangible example of students can grow and develop through the KGSP’s many enrichment opportunities.
+This not only provided PSGs themselves with a valuable new leadership skillset, but ensured that they had the necessary tools to foster community and engagement with new students—who in turn saw a tangible example of how students can grow and develop through the KGSP’s many enrichment opportunities.

 Asaad Mohammedsaleh, a freshman who plans to major in Computer Science at the Massachusetts Institute of Technology (MIT), joined the PSG program for “… an opportunity to try something new, while at the same time, develop my leadership and communication skills, give back to the KGSP community, and share my experience with Cohort 12.”

 The PSGs know from experience how daunting it is to be starting the Program and their university studies while also adjusting to life in the United States or a virtual learning environment.
 Bakur Madini, now a sophomore majoring in Physics at the University of California-Los Angeles, wanted to advise the new students on how to have a smooth transition into the KGSP.
 Bakur felt that making sure the new students were well-informed of the many levels of support provided to them in the KGSP would help them effectively tackle any challenges that they may face throughout the program.